Spinal accessory neuropathy

 • Treatment should include intravenous immunoglobulins or plasmapheresis as well as supportive therapy.

 Electrodiagnostic studies in 22 of 37 patients showed reduction in compound muscle action potential amplitudes, suggesting axonal abnormalities.
-There was little to no prolongation of distal motor latencies or slowing of motor nerve conduction velocities suggesting demyelination, except in 1 patient who also had abnormal sensory studies.
-These findings indicate that this patient had acute inflammatory demyelinating polyneuropathy (96).
+There was little to no prolongation of distal motor latencies or slowing of motor nerve conduction velocities suggesting demyelination, except in one patient who also had abnormal sensory studies.
+These findings indicate that this patient had acute inflammatory demyelinating polyneuropathy (102).
+McKhann and colleagues later coined the phrase “acute motor axonal neuropathy” instead of Chinese paralytic syndrome (101).

 Acute inflammatory demyelinating polyradiculoneuropathy (AIDP)